 - In cases when a generating unit's ICAP increases in the PJM Capacity Market by a CAPMOD, a CAPMOD test must be conducted within 30 days of the CAPMOD effective date.
-If the CAPMOD effective date is within the summer test period (June 1-August31) the summer capability verification test (pursuant to section 2 of this document) can be used in lieu of a separate CAPMOD test. - 2.
+If the CAPMOD effective date is within the summer test period (June 1-August 31) the summer capability verification test (pursuant to section 2 of this document) can be used in lieu of a separate CAPMOD test. - 2.
+A CAPMOD test is required to accompany any return of a generating unit from a "mothballed" state.
+The included test must meet or exceed the requested ICAP and the ICAP of the generating unit cannot be greater than the generating unit's capacity interconnection rights.

+- 3. A CAPMOD test is required to accompany any existing generating unit being included in the PJM capacity markets for the first time or returning to the PJM capacity markets after an absence.
+The included test must meet or exceed the requested ICAP and the ICAP of the generating unit cannot be greater than the generating unit's capacity interconnection rights. - 1. - 2.
 The new ICAP (the sum of the CAPMODs to date) must be determined in accordance with section 1.2 of this manual. - 3.
 This excludes new generating units that have submitted acceptance tests in, or prior to, the summer test period.
 Units in this category must follow the acceptance test guidelines in section 1.3.1 above. - 4.
-A recent Summer/Winter Capability Verification test is to accompany any CAPMOD increasing the Summer/Winter ICAP of a generating unit.
+A Summer/Winter Capability Verification test performed within the last 12 months can be used to prove a CAPMOD increasing the Summer/Winter ICAP of a generating unit.
 This test must meet or exceed the requested ICAP and the ICAP of the generating unit cannot be greater than the generating unit's capacity interconnection rights. - 5.
 A failed test that does not meet or exceed the ICAP after a CAPMOD must be remedied by a CAPMOD down for the shortfall, effective as soon as practical.
-Also, a derating event for the shortfall must be entered into the PJM eGADS system that starts and ends on the respective CAPMOD effective dates.
+Also, a derating event for the shortfall must be entered into the PJM eGADS system that starts and ends on the respective CAPMOD effective dates. - 6.
+In cases (2) and (3) above, if the CAPMOD effective date is within the summer test period (June 1-August 31) the summer capability verification test (pursuant to section 2 of this document) can be used in lieu of a separate CAPMOD test.
+This test needs to be corrected for summer conditions (pursuant to section 2 of this document) and if the Corrected Net Test Capacity does not meet or exceed the ICAP, a CAPMOD in the amount of the difference must be entered into the RPM system effective as soon as practical.
+Also, a derating event for the difference must be entered into the PJM eGADS system that starts and ends on the respective CAPMOD effective dates.